 Juarez (1993) has analyzed many reports written by psychologists directly involved in the studies.

-When citing a work with two authors, always cite the last names of both authors.
+When citing a work with two authors, you should cite the last names of both authors.
 Use an ampersand (&) to separate the names in the citation, but use the word and in the text.

 For example: